ShinigamiKing562/Application-Programming/README.md

-BIT 2118 Application Programming - Assignment I Report Group Members: Victor, Adrian, Kerry, Linet, Eugene, Austin
+BIT 2118 Application Programming - Assignment I Report Group Members: Victor, Adrian, Kerry, Linet, Eugene, Austin, Walter
     Course:BIT 2118 - Application

 This report outlines the approach and implementation of the assigned C# programming tasks.
 Each team member was responsible for headlining a specific question to ensure an efficient workflow.
 Below is a detailed breakdown of how each question was tackled.